datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 simplified access to projects and research logs for collaborators and supervisors.
 Input data gets installed as subdatasets from the RIA store.
 This automatically links analyses projects to data sets, and allows for fine-grained access of up to individual file level.
-With only precisely needed data analyses datasets are already much leaner than with previous complete dataset copies, but as data can be re-obtained on-demand from the store, original input files or files that are easily recomputed can safely be dropped to save even more disk-space.
+With only precisely needed data, analyses datasets are already much leaner than with previous complete dataset copies, but as data can be re-obtained on-demand from the store, original input files or files that are easily recomputed can safely be dropped to save even more disk-space.